bushidocodes/McReact/README.md

 - Unmounting and remounting of DOM nodes when the Virtual DOM dynamically inserted or replaced Components in the tree
 - Event Handling of any kind
 - Inline styling or CSS-in-JS support of any kind
+- No concept of transactions, so re-renders clobber state controlled by the DOM (e.g. form inputs)

 ## Related Reading on React Internals